 Q: What happens if I’m turned down?

-A: Applying for voluntary redundancy does not mean that you will be accepted.
+A: Applying for voluntary severance does not mean that you will be accepted.
 Your application may be turned down at the company’s discretion, based on business need, skill set and so on.
 Your HR Rep will talk to you about the reasons why your application was unsuccessful.
-Your application form will be destroyed by the VR Programme Office (or returned to you if you prefer) and no record of your application will be kept on your personnel file.
+Your application form will be destroyed (or returned to you if you prefer) and no record of your application will be kept in your personnel file.

 Q: Once I’ve put my application form in, can I change my mind?

-A: Your application form is an expression of interest – it does not commit you to taking voluntary redundancy.
+A: Your application form is an expression of interest – it does not commit you to taking voluntary severance.
 You can withdraw your application at any time.
-When the company has made you a formal offer of voluntary redundancy, you will be asked to sign a document agreeing to the terms.
+When the company has made you a formal offer of voluntary severance, you will be asked to sign a document agreeing to the terms.
 Once you have signed, your decision becomes binding and you will not be able to change your mind unless the company decides exceptionally to allow you to rescind your decision.

 WHAT HAPPENS IF I’M ACCEPTED?

-Q: What date will I leave if I take voluntary redundancy?
+Q: What date will I leave if I take voluntary severance?

 A: This will be discussed on an individual basis.

-Q: To what date will I be paid if I choose voluntary redundancy?
+Q: To what date will I be paid if I choose voluntary severance?

 A: You will be paid your normal salary and benefits through to the date you leave Enron.